 Notre Dame Presidential Fellow

-In addition to various intellectual property courses, Professor McKenna teaches the first year Torts class and has previously taught Civil Procedure.
+In addition to various intellectual property courses, Professor McKenna teaches Information Privacy Law and the first-year Torts class, and has previously taught Civil Procedure.

 Courses TaughtLAW60901, Torts